avanishd-3/transformer-models/README.md

 # transformer-models

-Collection of transformer models (for various tasks) using PyTorch and Hugging Face.
+Collection of transformer models (and educational stuff) using PyTorch and Hugging Face.

 ## Models
 Rankings based on the Papers with Code leaderboard (for respective tasks) as of April 8, 2025